wolberine/docs/markdown/reference/dash/api.md

 sketch for an example of parsing SMS messages.

-** SMSRCVD will be deprecated in Arduino SDK version 0.9.8 and removed in the future.
+** SMSRCVD has been deprecated in Arduino SDK version 0.9.8 and will be removed in the future.
 Please use `HologramCloud`'s `.checkSMS()` and `.attachHandlerSMS()` instead. **